 The Exchange Server product used the Extensible Storage Engine (ESE, aka JET Blue) to store data for decades.
-The story of the JET Blue (in contrast to JET Red which is used for Access database) can be read here (https://en.wikipedia.org/wiki/Microsoft_Jet_Database_Engine).
-In the acient days of data storage the ESE database was the best choice for storing mostly unstructured data with many dynamic properties.
+The story of the JET Blue (in contrast to JET Red which is used for the Access database) can be read here (https://en.wikipedia.org/wiki/Microsoft_Jet_Database_Engine).
+In the ancient days of data storage, the ESE database was the best choice for storing mostly unstructured data with many dynamic properties.

-The Messaging API (MAPI) had been developed in the 1990s to provide programmers with a set of unified interface for easier message exchange.
-The MAPI documentation at TechNet has been replaced by the current Outlook 2013 MAPI Reference.
-In todays world it is not easy to find reliable ressource about the original MAPI implementation.
-The only printed resource is Inside Mapi (Microsoft Programming Series) , ISBN 978-1572313125 , which has been published in 1996.
+The Messaging API (MAPI) was developed in the 1990s to provide programmers with unified interfaces for easier message exchange.
+The current Outlook 2013 MAPI Reference has replaced the MAPI documentation at TechNet.
+It is not easy to find reliable resources about the original MAPI implementation in today’s world.
+The only printed resource is Inside Mapi (Microsoft Programming Series), ISBN 978-1572313125, published in 1996.

-At Ignite 2015 Ross Smith VI joked about moving the Exchange storage engine to SQL.
-Back in the day with Exchange 2013 in production and Exchange 2016 coming, this was true.
+At Ignite 2015, Ross Smith VI joked about moving the Exchange storage engine to SQL.
+This was true back in the day, with Exchange 2013 in production and Exchange 2016 coming.
 But Ross laid the tracks for the evolution of Exchange.

-But it seems that the Exchange Product Team realized that in today's world with heavily standardized communication and less dynamic requirements than in the 1990s the days of JET blue are over.
-At the same time SQL Server evolved to mature database solution, capable of handling big data.
-The question was, if it can store SharePoint data, why not Exchange data.
-After twenty years of Exchange Server using the good ole ESE engine it was time to move on.
+But it seems that the Exchange Product Team realized that in today’s world with heavily standardized communication and less dynamic requirements than in the 1990s, the days of JET blue are over.
+At the same time, SQL Server evolved into a mature database solution capable of handling big data.
+The question was, if it can store SharePoint data, why not Exchange data?
+After twenty years of Exchange Server using the good ole ESE engine, it was time to move on.

-The SQL scripts that are used by Exchange to configure SQL are loacted in $exbin\SQL
+The SQL scripts that Exchange uses to configure SQL are located in $exbin\SQL

 CREATE TABLE [dbo].[MAPI_PROPERTIES]( [MAPI_PROPERTTY_ID] [int] IDENTITY(1,1) NOT NULL, [MAPI_PROPERTY_NAME] [nchar](127) NOT NULL, [IsWellKnownProperty] [bit] NOT NULL, [MAPI_TYPE_ID] [int] NOT NULL, CONSTRAINT [PK_MAPI_PROPERTIES] PRIMARY KEY CLUSTERED ( [MAPI_PROPERTTY_ID] ASC) WITH (PAD_INDEX = OFF, STATISTICS_NORECOMPUTE = OFF, IGNORE_DUP_KEY = OFF, ALLOW_ROW_LOCKS = ON, ALLOW_PAGE_LOCKS = ON) ON [PRIMARY]) ON [PRIMARY]GOALTER TABLE [dbo].[MAPI_PROPERTIES] WITH CHECK ADD CONSTRAINT [FK_MAPI_PROPERTIES_MAPI_TYPES] FOREIGN KEY([MAPI_TYPE_ID])REFERENCES [dbo].[MAPI_TYPES] ([MAPI_TYPE_ID])GOALTER TABLE [dbo].[MAPI_PROPERTIES] CHECK CONSTRAINT [FK_MAPI_PROPERTIES_MAPI_TYPES]GO